 - Isobaric loading: A sealed enclosure with two identical drivers/transducers that act in unison.
 The air volume between the two drivers is ideally incompressible, making them perfectly coupled.
 Isobaric loading systems, then, can produce louder results with less gain (applied to two drivers instead of one).

-Ported speaker enclosures, as their name suggests, are ported and, therefore, are open to the environment and allow sound to escape and enter the enclosure.
+As their name suggests, ported speaker enclosures are ported and, therefore, are open to the environment and allow sound to escape and enter the enclosure.

 These enclosures are carefully designed to benefit their drivers.